 Funding and Delivery Statistics

-Funding, bursary allocation and delivery statistics for Local Highway Authorities (LHAs).
+Funding, bursary allocation and delivery statistics for Local Highway Authorities (LHAs) from 2006-2024 and School Games Organiser Host Schools (SGOHSs) from 2023-2024.

-Funding, bursary allocation and delivery statistics for School Games Organiser Host Schools (SGOHSs).
+Funding, bursary allocation and delivery statistics for School Games Organiser Host Schools (SGOHSs) from 2008-2023.

 About Bikeability Delivery Statistics